We arrive in Carnarvon and go to the tourist information centre. Shut;

 So I set off (40+degrees) and walk.
 45 minutes later I reach them.
-So dry I
+So

-gardeners I finally explain what I want.
+bankrupting the market gardeners I finally explain what I want.
 No

 probs but won't be ready until Thurs.
 He calls me a taxi and we measure

 the distance, 2.4 Kilometers.
 No wonder I was buggered.
 Great judge of

 We are picked up by Harry and do the Dampier Salt mine complex, the

 Gypsum mines and their loading facility at Cape Cuvier.
-He brings us back
+He brings us

-they have a scale above the Beaufort scale here
+Understatement.
+I think they have a scale above the Beaufort scale here

 Lunch was provided and we ended up staying in the van to eat it because

 I don't like sand sandwiches.

 We check out the longest horse trough in the Southern Hemisphere.
-Remember

-the area up (there is a huge thermal spring here) about
+were cleaning the area up (there is a huge thermal spring here) about

 18 months ago and a bulldozer driver accidentally uncovered it.

 Checking with the older residents confirmed that it was there but had

-We arrive back in Carnarvon and I go to the computer shop and am told it is
+We arrive back in Carnarvon and I go to the computer shop and am told

-it costs me $100.
+stuffed and it costs me $100.
 I was expecting more.